 LLM via Distance Learning

 For years lawyers from around the world have moved to Portland, Oregon to pursue the LLM in Environmental, Natural Resources, and Energy Law at Lewis & Clark.
-We are pleased to now offer this same degree via distance learning starting in fall 2019, in a flexible and engaging 100% online format.
+We are pleased to now offer this same degree via distance learning in a flexible and engaging 100% online format.

-Why pursue an LLM in Environmental Law at Lewis and Clark via distance learning?
+Why pursue an LLM in Environmental Law at Lewis & Clark via distance learning?

-- Lewis & Clark Law School’s environmental law program is ranked as the best in the nation (US News & World Report).
+- Lewis & Clark Law School’s environmental law program is ranked as one of the top programs in the nation (US News & World Report).